 So, each time the download speeds drop below 128 Kbit/s, the Turbo mode kicks in automatically and acts to convert JPEG images to WebP.

 Similarly, HTML gets Gzipped while everything is transferred from the Yandex servers in the SPDY protocol.
 This ensures you have speedy performance even in areas with low bandwidth.
 The Turbo mode gets deactivated if the internet speed is detected to be anywhere above 512 Kbit/s.

-This makes for the three best browsers that come integrated with data saving features.
+This makes for the four best browsers that come integrated with data saving features.

 Editor’s Note: This post was originally published in June 2019 and has since been updated for freshness and accuracy.